Libensemble/libensemble/docs/platforms/theta.rst

-    1. **A MOM Node**: All of libEnsemble's manager and worker processes run centrally on a front-end MOM node. libEnsemble's MPI Executor takes responsibility for direct user-application submissions to allocated compute nodes. libEnsemble must be configured to run with *multiprocessing* communications, since mpi4py isn't configured for use on the MOM nodes.
+    1. **A MOM Node**: All of libEnsemble's manager and worker processes run centrally on a front-end MOM node. libEnsemble's MPI Executor takes responsibility for direct user-application submission to allocated compute nodes. libEnsemble must be configured to run with *multiprocessing* communications, since mpi4py isn't configured for use on the MOM nodes.

-    2. **The Compute Nodes**: libEnsemble is submitted to Balsam, and all manager and worker processes are tasked to a compute node and run centrally. libEnsemble's Balsam Executor interfaces with Balsam running on a MOM node for dynamic user-application submission to the compute nodes.
+    2. **The Compute Nodes**: libEnsemble is submitted to Balsam, and all manager and worker processes are tasked to a back-end compute node and run centrally. libEnsemble's Balsam Executor interfaces with Balsam running on a MOM node for dynamic user-application submission to the compute nodes.